kajoseph/lnd-tools/README.md

 npm install
 ```

 I would recommend using [Polar](https://lightningpolar.com) and set up a network.
-Choose an LND node to be "your" node and point `--lnddir` to its directory (e.g. `--lnddir $HOME/.polar/networks/1/volumes/lnd/alice`)
+Choose an LND node to be "your" node and point `--lnddir` to its directory (e.g. `--lnddir $HOME/.polar/networks/1/volumes/lnd/alice`).
+Don't forget to also set --lndnetwork and --lndrpc.

 Execute the program by running
 ```